kfbeth/kfr/posts/welcome.md

 *Jun 4, 2019*

-Welcome to the best kayaking you will find in the Southern Gulf Islands and doing it in comfort and style!
+Welcome to the best kayaking you will find in the Southern Gulf Islands and beyond - and doing it in comfort and style!

 ![kayaking](https://kayakfriendly.com/img/12.jpg)